Home Our Hope

 2 Genesis 2:3

-3 http://biblehub.com/greek/4520.htm
+3 https://biblehub.com/greek/4520.htm

-4 "The words `sabbath rest' is from the [Greek] noun sabbatismos, [and is] a unique word in the NT.
+4 "The words 'sabbath rest' is from the [Greek] noun sabbatismos, [and is] a unique word in the NT.
 This term appears also in Plutarch (Superset.
 3 [Moralia 166a]) for sabbath observance, and in four post-canonical Christian writings which are not dependent on Heb.
 4:9" (The Anchor Bible Dictionary, Vol. 5, p.
 856).